tiddly-gittly/TidGi-Mobile/docs/Development.md

 pnpm build:android-apk
 ```

 This will use Expo's EAS to build.
 It only have limited free tries, so be sure tested locally before run this.
+But this needs secrets like `./@tiddly-gittly__tidgi-mobile.jks`, that only exists in maintainer's side.

 Build the api in the github action can be triggered by tagging `fdroid-v*.*.*`, but this is still a WIP.